|Photo by Alisa Anton from https://stocksnap.io/|

-I am not anti-marriage, mind you.
+I am not anti-marriage at all.
 I do believe in it.
 I totally respect that it is a sacred institution, a contract you do not go into lightly.
 And therefore, I have no romantic notions of it.
-While most girls dreamed of how they would look on their wedding day, I--at a very early age--had a startlingly clear concept of marriage: It is a life of complete and selfless service.
+While most girls dreamed of how they would look on their wedding day, I—at a very early age—had a startlingly clear concept of marriage: It is a life of complete and selfless service.
 So the gown, flowers and all of course had to be gorgeous and perfect!
 It's the last day you'll ever truly be your own true self.
 The rest of your life will be in servitude to your husband, your children and your now two families.
 Not that that's a bad thing, okay?
 A life of service can actually be filled with meaning.
 But do I have to rush into that?

-* * * * * *
+* * * * * * *